 Maybe it was the sharp glimpse of emptiness you caught when looking hard at a friend's or loved one's "perfect."
 Maybe drowning in a sea of too many halfway open doors and unmet promises prompted you to realize there must be another way.
-Maybe life knocked you down and you lost hold of everything, and as you slowly stood back up, you found yourself reaching only for some things.
+Maybe life knocked you down and you lost hold of every

 Whatever the reason—You begin to feel yourself slow down, pull over, and pay attention.
 You start to recognize the bounty in limits.
 You start wanting less and feeling more.

-Thank God, you think.
-No wonder, you laugh.
-My time and energy are precious resources, you realize.
-The more I give to the places in my life that feed me, the more I grow, you notice.
-The more I give to the places in my life where I scurry around grasping, the more I suffer, you humbly acknowledge.
+, you notice.
+The more I give to the places in my life where I scurry around grasping, the more I suffer

 And those thoughts awaken questions.

 Has my striving for more actually made me happier or wiser?
 Or have I just grown used to the chase?